AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-matching-visas-intro.md

-# Suggested visa/s
+# Suggested visa

-Based on the answers you've provided, the following visa/s may be suited to your circumstances.
+Based on the answers you've provided, the following visa may be suited to your circumstances.